szaneer/240TestPrep/README.md

 Clarification:
 - This type of binary tree is a BST or Binary Search Tree which means all new nodes with a value larger than the root node are to be inserted into the right side of the tree while smaller values are inserted into the left side
 - Do not insert values that already exist in tree
+- Make sure there is an extra space at end of string returned by printTree

 ##Testing
 - Test case can be run with the command ./ProgramName Test#
 - For example: ./BinaryTreeTest 1
 - Using 0 will run all test cases
+- Input file is only a single line long

 Test 1:
-- Tests to see if insert and printTree are working.
+- Tests to see if parseFile, insert and printTree are working.

 Test 2: